The Recruit (film): Plot

 Under the guise of working in a low-level data-entry position at CIA headquarters, James reunites with Layla, who now works in the agency's Directorate of Science & Technology, and they begin a romantic relationship.
 He discovers evidence of ICE-9 on her computer, so Burke gives him a sidearm.
 Evading a bug planted by Layla, James witnesses her passing a message to another agent at Union Station.
 He follows the agent, leading to a shootout, and the man is killed in the scuffle and revealed to be Zack.

 James informs Burke and offers to bring in Layla, running her off the road and confronting her at gunpoint.
 Layla tells James that he is not a NOC, that Zack is, and that she was officially tasked by the agency to steal ICE-9 as part of assessing their security protocols.
 Letting Layla go, James confronts Burke, who claims that his gun is loaded with blanks, and that Zack's death was faked.
 However, the gun goes off, proving that Burke is the real traitor.

 Burke pursues James through an abandoned warehouse, taunting him with an explanation of his plan to manipulate James into acquiring ICE-9 for Burke to sell for $3 million, while incriminating James as a failed operative gone rogue, and declaring that James's father was never an agent.
 James sets up a laptop that runs Spartacus, which fails to connect but leads Burke to believe that it has successfully transmitted his confession to the agency.

 Chasing James outside, Burke is met by a CIA strike team led by Farm instructor Dennis Slayne.
 Believing that they are there to arrest him, Burke launches into a tirade revealing his grievances against the agency, as well as his own crimes, and Slayne directs the team to target Burke instead.
 Realizing that he has incriminated himself, Burke raises his empty gun and is shot dead.
-After a tearful embrace with Layla, James is driven to headquarters for a debriefing with Slayne, who alludes that James's father was a fellow agent after all.
+After a tearful embrace with Layla, James is driven to headquarters for a debriefing with Slayne, who alludes that Edward was a fellow agent after all.